How is croup treated?

 Why choose Children’s Hospital Colorado for your child’s croup?

 At Children’s Hospital Colorado’s Breathing Institute, our specialists are on the forefront of evaluating new medications for breathing treatments.
 Our researchers work to understand the conditions in pediatric cases, and then seek new ways to safely improve treatments.
+For example, our providers led a research study to help improve the quality and consistency of care for children with croup.

 In our clinics, we believe a multidisciplinary approach to breathing and lung condition management is the best way to improve quality of life for our young patients.
 Children's Colorado's emergency and inpatient services and the wide range of available pediatric subspecialists all contribute significantly to our ability to provide a full spectrum of care.